-Click here to go to Engage and use your BlueLink ID and password to login.
+Go to the Engage website and use your BlueLink ID and password to login.
 New users will need to complete the basic profile information.

-Engage Assistance

 Contact the Office of Student Engagement by email involved@okcu.edu or visit the Involved Center, Room 114 of the Tom and Brenda McDaniel University Center for assistance and Engage training.